How to Get Your First Client

 Sometimes it’s best to hold your conference because some conferences are not worth it as I have mentioned.
 You can speak, invite speakers, and gather people on your targeted audience.
 To attract people you want to reach, promote it as an event teaching ABC about (your services).
 You’ll be gathering a lot of potential leads in a room and it's a good way to meet people.

-There are tons of other ways to get your first customer, and honestly, it’s going to depend on what kind of services you’re providing.
+There are tons of other ways to find your first client, and honestly, it’s going to depend on what kind of services you’re providing.
 Build a relationship with clients.
 Ensure to offer value.
 Always follow up.
 Reach out to new people you meet.
 Use up all your contact lists in search of your first client.

 Finally, subscribe to my newsletter to get a free sample page of my book and email updates so you're never out of touch.